Chelsea F.C.–Tottenham Hotspur F.C. rivalry: Early matches

+Start of rivalry

-However, the rivalry itself dates back to the 1967 FA Cup final, which was the competition's first final to be contested between two teams from London, and is thus often dubbed the "Cockney Cup Final".
+The rivalry between the two teams dates back to the 1967 FA Cup final, which was the competition's first final to be contested between two teams from London, and is thus often dubbed the "Cockney Cup Final".
 Tottenham won the game 2–1 with over 100,000 people in attendance.

 The rivalry was further ignited during the 1974–75 season, one in which Tottenham and Chelsea fought out a bitter battle against relegation from the First Division.
 Before the match, Tottenham were in the relegation zone and Chelsea were one point ahead of them.
 The tension of the match led to fans invading and fighting on the pitch before the game started.
 After a delayed start, Tottenham won the game 2–0.
 Chelsea failed to win either of their remaining two games and were ultimately relegated from the First Division with Tottenham staying up via a solitary point.

+1990–2015

-Since the 1990s, Chelsea became dominant in the meetings with Tottenham, and were unbeaten by their rivals for over a decade, culminating in a 6–1 win at White Hart Lane in the 1997–98 season.
+Chelsea became dominant in the meetings with Tottenham in the 1990s; starting from September 1990 they were unbeaten by their rivals for over a decade, including a 6–1 win at White Hart Lane in the 1997–98 season.
 On 5 November 2006, Tottenham beat Chelsea 2–1 at White Hart Lane, ending a 16-year period without victory against the Blues in the league.
 Spurs did, however, beat Chelsea in 2002 during a 5–1 win in the second leg of the league cup after a 2–1 defeat at Stamford Bridge, resulting in an aggregate score of 6–3.

 On 11 March 2007, Chelsea and Tottenham met in the FA Cup quarter-finals, with Chelsea coming to 3–3 down from 1–3 and earning a replay.
 The next day, hooligans of Tottenham and Chelsea clashed in the streets of London, a fight in which 10 fans were knifed.
 Chelsea eventually won the replay by 2–1, progressing in the semi-finals.
 In the next season, the two sides met in the 2008 Football League Cup final, with Tottenham winning the trophy after a 2–1 victory.

 Prior to signing for Chelsea in 2013, Willian had attracted interest from Tottenham.
 He completed a medical at Tottenham before meeting with Chelsea, which caused confusion as to which club he would sign for.
 Willian claims Chelsea was his first preference and he would have only signed with Tottenham if the deal with Chelsea fell through.
 It is alleged that during Roman Abramovich's tenure as Chelsea owner, he refused to do any business with Tottenham.

 On 1 March 2015, Chelsea won the 2015 Football League Cup final 2–0 against Tottenham, with goals provided by John Terry and Diego Costa.
 Chelsea fans made headlines for racist and anti-Semitic chants on the Underground after the match.
 After this final, Chelsea surpassed Tottenham in number of trophies won.